lvsti/Bridgecraft/README.md

 $ bridgecraft <path_to_xcodeproj> <target_name> [options]
 ```

 depending on which build method you used.
-The generated interface will appear on the **standard output**.
+By default, the generated interface will appear on the standard output.

 For available options run: